When it comes to losing weight, the idea that you can eat a certain food to make your fat go “poof” sounds like the perfect remedy.

-The science is even mixed when it comes to metabolism-boosting foods such as green tea (this tea is recommended), hot peppers, and more.
+The science is even mixed when it comes to metabolism-boosting foods such as green tea, hot peppers, and more.

 Some research shows that they do have positive effects on metabolism.
 However, other studies demonstrate that this outcome is no different than eating any other food.